 - the reasons for prescribing if this is available (known as indications)

 - what stage of the patient’s journey through the hospital the data relates to (where available).

 This Notice is served on:

-- the four NHS Health Boards in Scotland using WellSky HEPMA systems which have agreed to participate in the collection.
+- the five NHS Health Boards in Scotland using WellSky HEPMA systems which have agreed to participate in the collection.

 Period of the collection